stevesundstrom/scalingDash/AWS.md

    3. Click on Pending Validation Certificate
    4. Click on Add CNAME record in Route 53 and wait for Status=Issued

-4. Add https Listener to Load Balancer
+4. From EC2 -> Load Balancers -> **app-alb** add https Listener to Load Balancer
    1. Add Listener: HTTPS:443
    2. Action: Forward to Target Group
       1. Select Certificate
       2. Add
       3. Test with https://appdomain.com

-5. Have Load Balancer redirect port 80 traffic to https port 443
+5. From EC2 -> Load Balancers -> **app-alb** have Load Balancer redirect port 80 traffic to https port 443
-   1. Select Port 80
+   1. Select HTTP:80
-   2. Edit
+   2. Select Manage Rules -> Edit Rule
-   3. Remove
+   3. Select Actions -> Delete Listener
-   4. Add Action -> Redirect
+   4. Select Actions -> Add Listener
+      1. HTTP: 80
+      2. Redirect to URL
-   5. HTTPS: 443
+      3. HTTPS: 443
+      4. Add
-   6. Wait a minute and test with http://appdomain.com redirecting to https://appdomain.com
+   5. Wait a minute and test with http://appdomain.com redirecting to https://appdomain.com

-6. Allow traffic to www.appdomain.com
-   1. From Route 53 -> Hosted Zone -> appdomain.com, click Create Record
-   2. Record Name: www.appdomain.com
-   3. Click Alias
-   4. Route traffic to: Application and Classic Load Balancer
-   5. Region: Cluster Region
-   6. Choose Load Balancer: **app-alb**
-   7. Create Records

 The initial Public Certificate works for domain.com and www.appdomain.com.
 To support https traffic to any other host.appdomain.com address, an additional Public Certificate must be created for